Create-an-code/TalTech-Prog2-Kodutood/README.md

 13. Fizz Buzz
 14. Water Bottles
 15. Contains Duplicate
-16. How many numbers are samller than the current number
+16. How many numbers are smaller than the current number
-17.